codahale/veil/docs/src/design/mres.md

 `veil.mres` eliminates this attack by using the ephemeral key pair to sign the entire ciphertext and including only the public key in the KEM ciphertext.
-Re-using the KEM ciphertexts with a new message requires forging a new signature for a SUF-CMA-secure scheme.
+Re-using the KEM ciphertexts with a new message requires forging a new signature for a SUF-CMA secure scheme.
 The use of an authenticated KEM serves to authenticate the ephemeral public key and thus the
 message: only the possessor of the sender's private key can calculate the static shared secret used to encrypt the ephemeral public key, and the recipient can only forge KEM ciphertexts with themselves as the intended recipient.